enkidevs/curriculum/JavaScript/Ecmascript 2015/array-extensions-part-2.md

 ---
 ## Content

-In ES6 the array type is expanded with additional properties: keys, values and entries.
+In ES6 the array type is expanded with 3 additional properties:

+* keys
+* values
+* entries

-These new properties return an **iterator**.
+These properties return a special type of object called an  **iterator**.

 Iterators are a more advanced concept that we cover in  EcmaScript 2015 intermediate and advanced levels.

 For now you can think of an iterator as a special collection that you can move through that will maintain its position.

-The below code uses the **entries** property to get an iterator and log arr's keys and values:
+The below code uses arrays **entries** property to get an iterator and then log arr's keys and values:

 ```
 var arr = ["a", "b", "c"];